ultragorira/ultragorira.github.io/_posts/2023-12-20-Vector-Embeddings-KNN-HSNW.md

     3. Sum up all the squared differences from i = 1 to i = n
     4. Calculate square root of the sum

-    This can be represented as this:
+    This can be represented as this (for simplicity in a 2-D plane):

     ![Eucladian_graph](/images/VectorDB/Eucledian_distance_graph.png)